 When Does the Inequality Sign Flip?
-A Comprehensive Guide
+A full breakdown

 Inequalities are a fundamental part of mathematics, allowing us to compare the relative sizes of numbers or expressions.
 Understanding when and why the inequality sign flips is crucial for solving inequalities and applying them to real-world problems.
-This comprehensive guide will explore the rules governing inequality sign flipping, providing clear explanations and examples to solidify your understanding.
-We'll delve into the underlying principles, examine various scenarios where flipping occurs, and address common misconceptions.
+Day to day, this full breakdown will explore the rules governing inequality sign flipping, providing clear explanations and examples to solidify your understanding.
+We'll get into the underlying principles, examine various scenarios where flipping occurs, and address common misconceptions.

 Introduction: The Basics of Inequalities